Social Epidemiology Certificate

 The Graduate Certificate in Social Epidemiology is designed to enlighten students from diverse backgrounds on public health issues from preventable differences in the burden of disease.
 This certificate is designed to be attainable, engaging, and interdisciplinary, including courses from almost every department at the School of Public Health.

-To learn more and to apply to the certificate program, please visit here.
+To learn more and to apply to the certificate program, please visit the Certificate in Social Epidemiology website.